wszychta/terraform-module.hcloud-user-data/README.md

 - `debian-10`

 ### All DNS settings not working
-The libc resolver may not support more than 3 nameservers and by default Hetzner is configuring three nameservers
+The libc resolver may not support more than 3 nameservers and by default Hetzner is configuring three nameservers with cloud-init

 affected images:
 - `centos-7`